ROCm/omniperf/docs/tutorial/includes/vector-memory-operation-counting.rst

   the compiler to statically eliminate, but is identically false.
 In this case, our ``main()`` function initializes the data in ``ptr`` to zero.

-Running Omniperf on this kernel yields:
+Running ROCm Compute Profiler on this kernel yields:

 .. code-block:: shell-session